 Clearly, I love paper dolls.
 (And you’re all thinking… Duh!)
 However, some of my favorite blogs are not actually paper doll blogs.
 Rather, I like these blogs because they are well written, have great photos and update fairly regularly.

 My sister introduced me to this blog (Thanks, sis) and I love the recipes.
-Last night, I made this challah for Rosh Hashanah and my whole apartment smelled like fresh break.
+Last night, I made this challah for Rosh Hashanah and my whole apartment smelled like fresh bread.
 Wonderful.
 Also, I desperately want to try out this pretzel recipe.
 Plus, even when I don’t want to make the recipe, I find the writing is completely charming.

 I’ve been reading While She Naps for a lot longer than I have even owned a sewing machine.
 All the posts are well written and I particularly love how transparent Abby is about her business and her patterns are totally cute.
 I can’t wait to make one of these guys for a coworkers grandchild.